If you have any questions, please call 617-521-2848 or send us an email.

 A "college" abroad usually means a secondary institution whereas in the U.S., a college is an institution providing higher education.
 A college can be part of a larger university or represent a singular institution such as Simmons University.
 Academic records from overseas colleges, which are actually secondary schools (high schools in the U.S.), are not required as part of the application process.
 Courses taken at the secondary level do not fulfill the prerequisite requirements for application and admission to a graduate program.
 A baccalaureate in the U.S. is a first university degree.
 Many overseas systems award baccalaureates which represent the completion of secondary education or a year beyond.

 Required Standardized Test Results

-All applicants must submit official GRE (Graduate Record Exam) scores, taken within the past five years.
-All doctoral students regardless of GPA must submit official GRE scores.
+All PhD applicants must submit official GRE (Graduate Record Exam) scores, taken within the past five years.
 There is no required minimum score.
 Copies of student score reports are not acceptable.
 The Simmons GRE code is 3761 (you must also choose either Library Science 4701 or Archival Science 4702).
 Further information about this exam can be obtained by contacting: